PCMDI/input4MIPs_CVs/docs/dataset-overviews/stratospheric-volcanic-so2-emissions-aod.md

 ### Recommendation for pre-industrial control

 There are dedicated pre-industrial control files.
-These files have `fx` in their name
+For aerosol optical properties, these are provided as climatologies and hence have `monC` in their name
-(`fx` stands for fixed, which is used because the pre-industrial control file is a fixed field, custom for the pre-industrial control experiment).
+(they also have a time axis with only twelve points, so they're hard to miss).
+For emissions, use [TBD with Thomas].

 ### Grids and frequencies provided